‘A lot of pubs are having parties’ in the town with the highest ‘Leave’ vote in Britain

 Fishmonger Carl Edwards is the only remain voter I meet in Boston.
 “Brexit is the biggest mistake this country ever made,” he says.
 “But that view wouldn’t make me many friends here.
 My peers have told me we must leave and I must accept that.
 I think it’s turned us into a very racist, insipid nation.”

-“They expected that we would magically disappear and because that didn’t happen, they began to be more open about their feelings.”
-In the immediate aftermath, she says, there was a lot more racism.
-She’s worried that after Friday comes and goes, angry voters will be “disappointed all over again”.
+“They expected that we [Poles] would magically disappear and because that didn’t happen, they began to be more open about their feelings.”

 Poles have been here since Polish pilots were here during the war, says Paczkowski, but they’ve stopped coming now.
 The rules about residency keep changing so even though she has “indefinite leave to remain” she feels insecure.